Ibrahim-khan/MERN-STACK-Ecommerce-Project/server/Redme.md

 17. responseHandler controller for error or success
 18. GET /api/users/:id -> get a single user by id
 19. How to create services in the backend
-20. DELETE /api/users/:id -> delete a single user by id (Boring)
+20. DELETE /api/users/:id -> delete a single user by id
 21. Refactoring & reusability, dynamic
 22. add express validator midleware
 23. add multer middleware for file upload